mcdent/quartz/content/_index.md

 - linux
 ---
 ***
-This website is written in markdown and published to GitHub Pages.
+#### This website is written in markdown and published to GitHub Pages.

 Below are some entries from an early `Changelog` or change management notebook I used to keep.
+I am adding to these entries as and when I get time.

 [[On This Day in Linux 1995-06-16]]